millenniumdisk/platinum-compass/html/README.md

 </html>
 ```

+boilerplate code - code that is always added because it is usually needed for a program to work

-boilerplate code - vs code -> new file -> save with a .html file extension & set language to html -> write ! -> press tab -> boilerplate code is generated
+vs code -> new file -> save with a .html file extension & set language to html -> write ! -> press tab -> boilerplate code is generated

 ## urls, file path, link, _blank attribute, mailto
 <hr>